hyphacoop/hypha.coop/_work/distributed-press-and-compost.md

 ---
-title: Cosmos
+title: Distributed Press and COMPOST
 logo:
 work-type:
-    - Blockchain development
+    - Collective publishing
     - Community stewardship
-    - Decentralized ecosystems
+    - Decentralized web protocols
-    - Deliberative governance
+    - New monetization models
-    - Testnet infrastructure
+    - Publishing infrastructure
-excerpt: 'Hypha is a [Cosmos Hub](https://hub.cosmos.network/main/hub-overview/overview.html) core team and Interchain Foundation grant recipient, focusing on governance and testnet management.'
+excerpt: Hypha incubated the [Distributed Press](https://distributed.press/), a publishing tool for the World Wide Web and Decentralized Web.
+Its sister project, [COMPOST magazine](https://two.compost.digital/), publishes issues of curated stories to IPFS and Hypercore using our digital press.
-order: 1
+order: 4
 ---
-Hypha is a [Cosmos Hub](https://hub.cosmos.network/main/hub-overview/overview.html) core team and Interchain Foundation grant recipient, focusing on governance and testnet management.
-Our governance goals are to improve deliberation among stakeholders by stewarding thoughtful and values-oriented decision making.
-We manage Cosmos Hub testnets where we run infrastructure and coordinate with validators, developers, and users to test software releases and build technical capacity in the ecosystem.
+Hypha incubated the [Distributed Press](https://distributed.press/), a publishing tool for the World Wide Web and Decentralized Web.
+Its sister project, [COMPOST magazine](https://two.compost.digital/), publishes issues of curated stories to IPFS and Hypercore using our digital press.